 An epic lantern fair in Yuexiu Park takes things next level, and we can’t resist joining the throngs of families to view its 50 multi-storey lanterns.
 Themed around animals, including the star of the 2019 Chinese Zodiac, the pig, the lantern fair also boasts supporting acts in the form of giant glowing dragons and fluoro fish that leave the kids wide-eyed with wonder.

-So why are we in Guangzhou?
-Well, Raff and Sugarpuff have been learning Mandarin at school and all that scholarly Ni Hao-ing has left them with a bit of a crush on China, so we’ve come to celebrate Chinese New Year at its most authentic.
+What brought us here?
+Well, Raff and Sugarpuff have been learning Mandarin at school and all that scholarly Ni Hao-ing has left them with a bit of a crush on China, so we’ve come to Guangzhou to celebrate Chinese New Year at its most authentic.
 And if these lanterns are anything to go by, it’s going to be quite a shindig.

 Guangzhou, China’s third largest city, has certainly donned its party best for the occasion.
 Along with the litany of lanterns, colourful fresh flowers and tangerine and kumquat trees sprouting from the heaving Spring Flower markets, the streets are overrun with litters of comical cartoon pigs – representing happiness, prosperity and indulgence – the latter something we embrace heartily at a series of banquets over the coming days and nights.

 Chinese New Year’s Eve in Guangzhou

 In Guangzhou, Chinese New Year is a time for family, reunion and togetherness.
 But that’s not to say we’re not welcome too, the friendly Guangzhou natives embrace us like long lost relatives.
 Indeed, my boy’s curly blonde hair proves so popular it practically needs its own PR agent!